joesobo/PoleskiPortfolio/src/notes/3. Resources/Obsidian/Poleski Garden Organization Method.md

 ### [[2.
 Areas]]
 This section contains all of the areas of your life that you feel are important to you.
 It is an _area_ that you would like to uphold and maintain.

-The difference between areas and projects is that the areas have no diffinitive due date.
-The areas are also more vague and often the heirarchical parent to projects.
+The difference between areas and projects is that the areas have no definitive due date.
+The areas are also more vague and often the hierarchical parent to projects.

 It is recommended to use this [[Folder Template|template]] when starting a new area.

 <br>

 ### [[3.
 Resources]]
-This section is similar to areas in that it contains broud categories of lots of documents.
+This section is similar to areas in that it contains broad categories of lots of documents.
 The difference though is that while areas are things that relate directly to you, the resources should be a place for information that you would be comfortable sharing with others.

 Consider this as a public repository that other people could look in at any time.
 If you would feel fine with someone seeing the contents of the document, then consider adding it to an appropriate area.